hristohristovdevcareer/multi-tier-web-app-terraform-aws/README.md

 1. **Infrastructure Choices:** \
     1.1.
 Custom NAT Gateway implementation instead of AWS managed NAT \
     1.2.
 Strategic instance type selection (t2.micro for general use, t3.micro for DB) \
     1.3.
-Frontend utilisation of t3.small due to Next.js requirements \
+Frontend utilisation of t3.small due to Next.js requirements(later updated to t3.micro) \
     1.4.
 Auto-scaloing constraints to prevent over-provisioning \
     1.5.
 Multi-AZ deployment only where necessary
 2. **Development and Testing:** \